-Form 80-108, Schedule N may also be used to report any amount withdrawn from a first-time home buyer savings account that was for unqualified expenses (line 2).
-It is also used to report differences between federal and state taxable income such as when the net profit or loss from a business (Schedule C) is different due to bonus depreciation adjustments.
+- Any amount withdrawn from a first-time home buyer savings account that was for unqualified expenses (enter on line 2). - Any amount withdrawn from a Catastrophe Savings Account that was for unqualified expenses (enter on line 3). - Any differences between federal and state taxable income such as when the net profit or loss from a business (Schedule C) is different due to bonus depreciation adjustments.
 Attach a copy of Form 80-108 to your return.

 ALL INDIVIDUALS FILING FEDERAL SCHEDULES C, C-EZ, E, AND/OR F MUST INCLUDE A COPY OF EACH SCHEDULE AND MUST COMPLETE THIS SCHEDULE.